arapulido/katacoda-scenarios/datadog-operator/step2.md

 The Datadog node agent was deployed to the worker node, but not the control plane node.
 Why?
 There is a taint in the control plane node that prevents pods without the corresponding toleration being scheduled in that node:

 `kubectl get nodes controlplane -o custom-columns=NAME:.metadata.name,TAINTS:.spec.taints`{{execute}}

+You can read more about taints and tolerations in Kubernetes in [their official documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).

 If we want to monitor the control plane nodes, we will need to add a toleration for the control-plane nodes.
 We will explain how to do this in the next step.